How to eat like a Dutchie this holiday season

 Banketstaaf

-One of the traditional treats served during Christmas is this pastry filled with almond paste.
+One of the traditional sweet treats served during Christmas is a pastry filled with almond paste.

-Often shaped into letters, you can try the recipe here, or simply buy some at your local supermarket as soon as Christmas is on its way!
+You can try the recipe here or simply buy some at your local supermarket!

 Jan Hagel cookies

-The Dutch certainly like to eat cookies during the festive period as here is another type, the Jan Hagel cookies flavoured with almonds, cinnamon, and crystallized sugar.
+The Dutch certainly like to eat cookies during the festive period, so here is another type: the Jan Hagel cookies.
+These are flavoured with almonds, cinnamon, and crystallised sugar.

-They can be cut into different shapes and served with ice cream as a dessert or next to your cup of coffee.
-Recipe here.
+They can be served with ice cream as a dessert or as a little bite next to your cup of coffee.
+Here’s the recipe.

 Kerstkranjes

-Another type of cookie, kerstkranjes (Christmas wreath cookies), are made to decorate the Christmas tree, but also to eat!
-Slightly lemony, get the recipe here.
+Slightly zesty, the kerstkranjes (Christmas wreath cookies) are made to decorate the Christmas tree but also to eat!
+Try out the recipe here.

 Kerststol

-Kerststol is a bread made with dried fruits soaked in liqueur, and stuffed with almond paste.
-Lovely as part of your Christmas breakfast, or with coffee, try the recipe here.
+Kerststol is a bread made with dried fruits soaked in liqueur and stuffed with almond paste.
+It goes perfectly with your Christmas breakfast.
+Try the recipe here.

 Boerenjongens

-A speciality from the northern province of Groningen, boerenjongens is a drink made with sultanas, brandy and spices.
+A delicacy from the northern province of Groningen, boerenjongens is a drink made with sultanas, brandy, and spices.

 It is served with a spoon to eat the brandy-soaked sultanas, or they are scooped out and added to desserts.
-Try out the recipe here.
+Try out this boozy recipe here.

 Advocaat